sdd-manifesto/manifesto/README.md

 Delivery infrastructure is now programmable, and we will program it.

+We recognize prior art.
+This is not a work of invention but of articulation, of a timely and badly needed approach.

 ## Software Defined Delivery is:

 **Core:** Delivery is a fundamental and strategic capability for every software team and organization.